bevy-logging/bevy_logging/src/chapter_5.md

 2024-10-21T08:12:13.653510Z  INFO some_queries: test_spiral: not actually going to run
 ```

+If you recall an earlier section of the book say equate targets with modules *for now*

+You can change that using arguments to instruments, this will not be demonstrated however,
+As I have never had a need for it yet.

+More about instruments (here.)[https://docs.rs/tracing/latest/tracing/attr.instrument.html]

 ### Spans

 I think of spans as tags, I don't have a lot of experience with them so this will be brief and incomplete.